zwimpee/zwimpee.github.io/_posts/06-27-23-lie-groups-manifolds-part2.md

 \exp(G) = (I + \frac{1}{2!} G^2 + \frac{1}{4!} G^4 + \dots) + (G + \frac{1}{3!} G^3 + \dots) = \begin{bmatrix} \cos(\theta) & -\sin(\theta) \\ \sin(\theta) & \cos(\theta) \end{bmatrix}
 $$

-As a result, the matrix exponential of the 2x2 skew-symmetric matrix generates the special orthogonal group $SO(2)$, which is the group of rotation matrices.
+As a result, the matrix exponential of the 2x2 skew-symmetric matrix generates the special orthogonal group $$SO(2)$$, which is the group of rotation matrices.

 These results have significant implications for understanding how to apply Lie groups and matrix exponential to deep learning models, such as Transformer-based architectures.
 By leveraging the properties of exponentiated generator matrices and understanding the underlying structure, researchers can design models that are more robust and efficient when handling different types of data.
 Moreover, the idea of matrix exponentiation facilitates a natural way to interpolate between different network parameters when considering weight sharing, encouraging smooth behavior.

 ### How does this relate to neural networks?

-Consider a sequence of input data $x_1, x_2, \dots, x_n$.
+Consider a sequence of input data $$x_1, x_2, \dots, x_n$$.
 These data points can be visualized in a high-dimensional space.
 One of the main components of the Transformer architecture is the self-attention mechanism, which computes an attention score for each element within a sequence.
 The attention mechanism represents relations between elements in the sequence geometrically, using dot products between those elements in the high-dimensional space.

 By applying continuous transformations to this high-dimensional space, one could potentially extract additional information about the structures embedded in the input data.
 Lie groups play an important role in this regard.
 A continuous transformation in a high-dimensional space can be represented as an action of a Lie group on the manifold of data points.
 In practice, elements of a Lie group are given by the exponentiation of Lie algebra elements, which are closely related to matrix exponentials.